Cultured meat: Consumer acceptance

 Consumer acceptance of the product is critical.
 A study looking at acceptance of cultured meat in China, India, and the US "found high levels of acceptance of clean meat in the three most populous countries worldwide."
 Several potential factors of consumer acceptance of cultured meat have been identified.
 Healthiness, safety, nutritional characteristics, sustainability, taste, and lower price, are all contributing factors.
 One study found that the use of highly technical language to explain cultured meat led to significantly more negative public attitude towards the concept.
-Transparently communicating the science is important, but oversharing the wrong aspects of the product could draw unfavourable attention to safety concerns.
-Thus one of the challenges in how cultivated meat is marketed is striking the balance between transparency of the science behind it, but communicating it in a way that it does not evoke resistance.
 One study suggested that describing cultured meat in a way that emphasizes the final product rather than the production method was an effective way to improve acceptance.
-The role of nomenclature is also crucial.
-Although the 'lab-grown meat' portrayal of cultivated meat is favoured by media, it has been opposed by industry leaders as it seeds an innately unnatural image of cultivated meat in consumer's perceptions.

 The use of standardized descriptions would improve future research about consumer acceptance of cultured meat.
 Current studies have often reported drastically different rates of acceptance, despite similar survey populations.
 Lou Cooperhouse, CEO of BlueNalu, shared on the Red to Green Podcast that "cell-based" and "cell-cultured" were suitable terms to differentiate it from conventional meat whilst being clear about the process by which it was made.
 There also exists a challenge in how to use these descriptions in labelling.
 For example, in the United States there is no overarching federal legislation that regulates how cultured meat should be labeled for the consumer.
 While traditional meat producers are attempting to prevent cultured meat companies from using the term "meat," cultured meat producers argue that the word is necessary for consumer acceptance.

 Global market acceptance has not been assessed.
 Studies are attempting to determine the current levels of consumer acceptance and identify methods to improve this value.
 Clear answers are not available, although one recent study reported that consumers were willing to pay a premium for cultured meat.
 Low percentages of older adult populations have been reported to show acceptance for cultured meat.
 Green eating behavior, educational status, and food business, were cited as most important factors for this population.
 There is also a lack of studies relating the methods of producing cultured meat with its taste for the consuming public.